Dave Obey: U.S. House of Representatives

 In Congress, Obey chaired the commission to write the House's Code of Ethics.
 Among the reforms he instituted was one requiring members of the House to disclose their personal financial dealings so the public would be made aware of any potential conflicts of interest.
 Obey served as chairman of the House Appropriations Committee from 2007 to 2011; he briefly chaired this committee from 1994 to 1995 and served as its ranking Democrat from 1995 to 2007.
 He also chaired its Subcommittee on Labor.

 Obey was one of the most liberal members of the House; he considers himself a progressive in the tradition of Robert La Follette.
 Obey had risen to the position of fifth ranking House Democrat since his party retook control of Congress.

+During the 1970s, Obey was the leader of the Democratic Study Group, which was a caucus of liberal Democrats in the House which was intended to "counter" the influence of conservative and southern Democrats.